heptarch/heptarch.github.io/projects.md

 we think!
 In addition to stimulating scientific innovation, a good domain also helps draw the line between distraction and freedom judiciously employed.
 You think homotopy type theory might shed some light on this problem?
 In that case, by all means.
+Managers shouldn't try to hustle the outcome, but instead guide and nurture the process.

 5. *Mandate.* Of course, even when a domain is stimulating, if approached without urgency and a sense of mission, is likely to